apiraam96/webrtc/README.md

 # WebRTC

-This is DEMO showcasing how webRTC technology works.
+This is a demo showcasing how webRTC technology works.
 This is for a Seismic sponsered Tech Talk